 What Are the Penalties of a First Drug Offense in New Jersey?

-Penalties for a First-Time Drug Offense in NJ
+What Are the Penalties for a First-Time Drug Offense in New Jersey?

 The potential penalties for a first-time drug offense in New Jersey depend on several factors.
 The biggest factors are: